 While the conventional deadlift is the most popular variation, there are other types of deadlifts that target different muscles and therefore produce different results.
 Not to mention, ensuring proper deadlift form is key to creating results and preventing injury.

-So, if you’re interested in learning how to improve your deadlift form and which deadlift variation is best for your body, mobility, desired results, and injury history, then keep reading.
+So, if you’re interested in learning how to start deadlifting or to improve your deadlift form and which deadlift variation is best for your body, mobility, desired results, and injury history, then keep reading.

 Deadlift Muscles Worked